zalando/riptide/README.md

 return success.orElse(..);
 ```

-### Nested
+### Nested routing

-A special action is the *nested dispatch* which allows to have a very fine-grained control over how to route your
+A special action is the *nested routing* which allows to have a very fine-grained control over how to route your
 responses:

 ```java